d4r1091/on-demand-delivery-fastlane-slack/README.md

   - after installing it, please go ahead installing the following plugins:
     - Strict Crumb Issuer Plugin
     - AnsiColor
+    - Build Name and Description Setter (in case it's not installed by default)

-After doing so, restart Jenkins and make sure this configuration is setup under:
+After doing so, restart Jenkins and make sure the following configuration is setup:
+Go to:
 Manage Jenkins -> Configure Global Security -> CSRF Protection

 ![](/res/jenkins_crumb_check.png)